yukikongju/Data-Science-Machine-Learning-Ressources/books/README.md

 **Computer Vision**
 - [ ] Practical ML for Computer Vision by Valliappa Lakshmanan
+- [ ] Deep Learning for Vision Systems by Mohamed Elgendy
 - [ ] Deep Learning for Computer Vision by Adrian Rosebrock
     - [ ] Volume I:  [on going]
     - [ ] Volume II: